Fire and rescue services

 Military service is compulsory for male citizens of South Korea, including dual nationals.

-This is the case even if you're travelling on your Australian passport.
+This is the case even if you have travelled to South Korea on your Australian passport.

-The government may not allow you to renounce your Korean nationality or leave the country until you either:
+The South Korean Government may not allow you to renounce your Korean nationality or leave the country until you either:

-If you're an Australian-South Korean dual national, get advice from an embassy or consulate of the Republic of Korea before you travel.
+If you're an Australian-South Korean dual national, get advice from a South Korean embassy or consulate before you travel.

-Contact the Korean Immigration Service for information on Korea’s law on dual citizenship.
+Contact the Korea Immigration Service for information on Korea’s law on dual citizenship.

 More information: